ibmresilient/resilient-community-apps/oauth-utils/README.md

 #### Configure Credentials.

-* In the APIs & Services section, click on `Credentials` and then click on `Create credentials`.
+* In the APIs & Services section, click `Credentials` and then click `Create credentials`.

     ![screenshot: oauth-utils-goog-creds-create](./doc/screenshots/oauth-utils-goog-creds-create.png)

 * Select `OAuth Client ID` to create a new client ID then select `Desktop app`.
-The client ID is used verify application identify to Google’s OAuth servers.
+The client ID is used to verify application identify to Google’s OAuth servers.

     ![screenshot: oauth-utils-goog-creds-desktop](./doc/screenshots/oauth-utils-goog-creds-desktop.png)
     ![screenshot: oauth-utils-goog-creds-desktop_2](./doc/screenshots/oauth-utils-goog-creds-desktop_2.png)